 The need for data security emerges from the widespread deployment of shared file systems, greater mobility of computers and the rapid miniaturization of storage devices.
 It is increasingly obvious that the value of data is much more than the value of the underlying devices.
-The theft of a personal laptop or a USB thumbdrive leaves the victim vulnerable to the risk of identify theft in addition to the loss of personal or financial data and intellectual property.
-Several recent incidents of data theft emphasize the need for a cohesive solution to the problem of storage security.
-Hence, it is fast becoming necessary to protect stored data from unauthorized access using strong cryptographic methods.
+The theft of a laptop or a USB thumbdrive leaves the victim vulnerable to the risk of identify theft in addition to the loss of personal and financial data.
+Several recent incidents accentuate the need for a cohesive solution to the problem of storage security that protects data using strong cryptographic methods in both personal and organizational scenarios.